opensafely/documentation/docs/getting-started.md

 ++enter++.
 This should end by telling you a file containing the histogram has been created.
 Open it — you can do this via Visual Studio Code's Explorer — and check it looks right.

+!!! warning
+    Changes you make to files are automatically saved on Gitpod.
+However, changes will not persist outside of the Gitpod workspace unless you *commit* and *push* them to GitHub, as described in the next section.

 ## 6. Test your study on GitHub

 Now that your study does something interesting, you should "*push*" it